Wisconsin jury awards $450,000 in Sandy Hook defamation case

 MADISON, Wis.
 (AP) - A jury in Wisconsin has awarded $450,000 to the father of a boy killed in the 2012 Sandy Hook school shooting after he filed a defamation lawsuit against conspiracy theorist writers who claimed the massacre never happened.

-A Dane County jury Tuesday decided the amount James Fetzer must pay Leonard Pozner, whose 6-year-old son Noah was among the 26 victims at Sandy Hook Elementary School in Connecticut.
+A Dane County jury on Tuesday decided the amount James Fetzer must pay Leonard Pozner, whose 6-year-old son Noah was among the 26 victims at Sandy Hook Elementary School in Newtown, Connecticut on Dec.
+14, 2012.

-Fetzer and Mike Palacek co-wrote a book, “Nobody Died at Sandy Hook.”
+Fetzer, a retired University of Minnesota Duluth professor now living in Wisconsin, and Mike Palacek co-wrote a book, “Nobody Died at Sandy Hook” in which they claimed the Sandy Hook shooting never took place but was instead an event staged by the federal government as part of an Obama administration effort to enact tighter gun restrictions.
 A judge earlier ruled Pozner was defamed by statements in the book that claimed he fabricated copies of his son’s death certificate.

-The Wisconsin State Journal reports Fetzer, a retired Minnesota professor, plans to appeal the award.
-Palacek reached a settlement with Pozner last month.
-The terms were not disclosed.
+Palacek reached a settlement with Pozner last month, terms of which were not disclosed.

+Pozner thanked the jury “for recognizing the pain and terror that Mr. Fetzer has purposefully inflicted on me and on other victims of these horrific mass casualty events, like the Sandy Hook shooting,” and emphasized that his case was not about First Amendment protections, the Wisconsin State Journal reported.

+“Mr. Fetzer has the right to believe that Sandy Hook never happened,” he said.
+“He has the right to express his ignorance.
+This award, however, further illustrates the difference between the right of people like Mr. Fetzer to be wrong and the right of victims like myself and my child to be free from defamation, free from harassment and free from the intentional infliction of terror.”

 Information from: Wisconsin State Journal, http://www.madison.com/wsj